metabase/metabase/docs/architectures/response-handling.md

   duration
 * The signature of the (Clojure ring) request handler

-Ring handlers are typically synchronous.
+Ring handlers are typically synchronous because synchronous handlers are sufficient for the majority of use cases.
 Synchronous handlers are a function that takes a request map as the only arguments, and returns a response map:

 ```clojure
 (fn [request] {:status 200 :body "json blob"})